material-admin/doc-material-components/article-component-template.md

 <!-- this is a draft of a an article template for the material.io developer site.
-This template is based on the current design article template at https://spec.googleplex.com/m2-spec-guide/authoring-content/component-article-template.html The API documentation formatting is roughly based on https://cloud.google.com/service-usage/docs/overview -->
+This template is based on the current design article template at https://spec.googleplex.com/m2-spec-guide/authoring-content/component-article-template.html The API documentation formatting is roughly based on https://developers.google.com/android-publisher/api-ref/inappproducts -->

 **Reminder** This is a template.
 Delete this paragraph and update and review all information requestsw within the comments.

 # \[Component Name\]

-Add a concise description of the component here. for example:
+Add a concise description of the component here.
+For example:

 > Buttons allow users to take actions and make choices using a tap to press the button.
 > Buttons can be customized to meet your style requirements.